 - Black And White

 The former comes under the ‘Shaded/Smoke and White Color Class (Including Vans)’, as identified by the Cat Fanciers Association.
-This Maine Coon cat will have the same color as defined for ‘black smoke’, with or without white on their face.
-It is important that all four of their paws, belly and bib are white.
+This Maine Coon cat will have the same color as defined for ‘black smoke’, with or without white on its face.
+It is important that all four of their paws, belly, and bib are white.

 2. White And Grey Maine Coon Cat